kameleon1/Subtitle-Workshop-Classic-v6.1.7/Sources/ReadMe.txt

 The versionnumber has been changed from 6.0c to 6.0d because of the addition of the VLC video renderer.

-More detailed:

 2018-06-10 (v6.0d):

     Added the VLC player as extra renderer (only visible if VLC - the 32 bits version- is installed on your PC).

     The Dutch translation has been completed now.

     Added translations for the 'Insert Symbol' window ([Main menu/Edit], values 12, 13 and 14).

     The 'Insert Symbol' window is resizeable now.

     The window 'tools, information and errors' can be maximized now.

 2018-04-26 (v6.0c):